Frequently asked questions for studying online

 Once the travel restrictions are lifted, students should obtain a visa and travel to study in person.
 All students will be allowed a reasonable amount of time to organise their visa applications and living arrangements.
 Griffith College is in constant contact with students and will advise when it is safe to travel to Australia.

-Yes, the Griffith College Foundation Program is currently being taught via online mode and will continue online for Trimester 2.
+Yes, the Griffith College Foundation Program is currently being taught via online mode.

 Are there any disadvantages to online learning?

 While there may be an initial adjustment period, Griffith College utilises world class digital technology that ensures quality of learning for each of our students.

 Do I interact with other students, or is it just a lecturer talking at me?

 Both!
 All Griffith College courses are now offered in a small modular format and designed to assure high-quality education in both digital and face-to-face modes.
 While many lectures will be recorded in advance for you to view at your own convenience, there will be classes and tasks that require interaction with both the teacher and fellow classmates.